New York State Explorer’s Handbook: Unforgettable Journeys from City to Countryside

 Broadway

 Often referred to as “The Great White Way,” Broadway in New York City is renowned for its world-class theaters and is a global hub for live theatrical performances.
-It has been a major influence on the entertainment industry.
+It has been a significant influence on the entertainment industry.

 02